FinToolBench: Evaluating LLM Agents for Real-World Financial Tool Use: Introduction

-To address these gaps, we introduce \textbf{\bench}, a runnable benchmark built from real free-tier tools and tool-required questions. \bench{} represents a significant scaling of financial agent evaluation, comprising a tool library of 760 executable tools and a question set of 295 items, \textit{i.e.}, 166 single-tool and 129 multi-tool.
-Crucially, each tool is annotated with three finance attributes, \textit{i.e.}, timeliness, intent type, and regulatory domain, enabling us to compute call-level compliance mismatch rates, \textit{i.e.}, \tmr{}, \imr{}, \dmr{}, alongside standard invocation and execution metrics.
-To demonstrate the utility of this benchmark, we also propose \textbf{FATR} (Finance-Aware Tool Retrieval), a lightweight baseline.
-FATR addresses the specific challenges of the financial domain by retrieving a small candidate set, injecting finance attributes into tool cards, and stabilizing execution with caching, retries, and output compression.
-Figure \ref{fig:overview} provides a snapshot of the benchmark scope and the standardized execution pipeline we evaluate, from user query to tool call, environment observation, and a trace-backed final answer.
+To address these gaps, we introduce \textbf{\bench}, a runnable benchmark built from real free-tier tools and tool-required questions. \bench{} scales financial agent evaluation to 760 executable tools and 295 tool-required items (166 single-tool, 129 multi-tool).
+Each tool is annotated with three finance attributes, \textit{i.e.}, timeliness, intent type, and regulatory domain, enabling us to compute call-level compliance mismatch rates (\tmr{}, \imr{}, \dmr{}) alongside standard invocation and execution metrics.
+We further provide \textbf{FATR} (Finance-Aware Tool Routing), a lightweight reference baseline that retrieves a small candidate set, injects finance attributes into tool cards, and stabilizes execution with caching, retries, and output compression.
+Figure~\ref{fig:overview} sketches the benchmark scope and the standardized execution pipeline.